 Demand and competition.
 Oversubscribed 2:1 means entry is far from guaranteed even within the catchment.
 Families should verify realistic distance prospects before committing to house purchase or extended property searches.

-Frieth delivers academic excellence underpinned by strong pastoral values and a curriculum that engages beyond test preparation.
-The school's ranking in the top 4% of English primaries reflects genuine educational quality in reading, writing, and mathematics.
-The forest school provision, pastoral consistency, and village community atmosphere create an environment where intellectual ambition and wellbeing coexist.
+Frieth delivers a positive academic picture underpinned by strong pastoral values and a curriculum that engages beyond test preparation.
+The school's current overall FindMySchool rank of 3,188th of 14,978 sits above the England average, while the forest school provision, pastoral consistency, and village community atmosphere create an environment where intellectual ambition and wellbeing coexist.

 This school suits families within the Hambleden Valley commutable distance who value both academic rigour and outdoor learning, who engage with Church of England values without requiring them to be devotional, and who appreciate small-school intimacy.
 For families in catchment, the quality-to-accessibility ratio is excellent.
 For families beyond, the commute is likely prohibitive.

 Yes.
 Ofsted rated the school Good in April 2022.
-Key Stage 2 results significantly exceed national averages: 98% of pupils reached the expected standard in reading, writing and mathematics in 2024, compared to the England average of 62%.
-The school ranks in the top 4% nationally (FindMySchool ranking) and ranks 1st among Henley-on-Thames primary schools.
+Current Key Stage 2 results are positive: 80% of pupils reached the expected standard in reading, writing and mathematics, and the school ranks 3,188th of 14,978 overall in England and 4th among Henley-on-Thames primary schools.
 Pupils consistently describe the school as fair, kind, and respectful.

 Frieth operates a distance-based admissions system within Buckinghamshire Local Authority coordination.
-The school is oversubscribed, with approximately 2 applications for every 30 available places.
-In 2024, the furthest distance offered was 2.944 miles.
-However, distances vary annually based on applicant distribution, so families should verify current distances with the local authority.
+Older demand and allocation-distance figures should be treated as historical context only.
+Distances vary annually based on applicant distribution, so families should verify current distances with the local authority.
 Proximity to the school gates provides priority but does not guarantee a place.

-In 2024, 98% of pupils met the expected standard in reading, writing and mathematics combined (England average 62%).
-Mathematics achieved 100% at expected standard with an average scaled score of 110.
-Reading achieved 94% at expected standard with a scaled score of 107.
-Notably, 55% of pupils worked at greater depth in reading and maths combined, over six times the England average.
-These results place the school among the highest-performing in the region.
+In the current 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+Mathematics achieved 90% at expected standard with an average scaled score of 105.
+Reading achieved 90% at expected standard with a scaled score of 107.
+Grammar, punctuation and spelling reached 90% expected standard with a scaled score of 106.
+Individual higher-standard figures are 40% in reading, 30% in writing, 20% in maths and 40% in GPS.

 Beyond the core curriculum, the school offers forest school — a distinctive outdoor learning programme featuring den building, tree climbing, campfire cooking, and nature art in all weathers.
 Leadership pathways include the School Council and ECO Council.
 Frieth Falcons provides wraparound childcare (breakfast club from 7:45am, after-school until 6:15pm).
 Music is taught to all pupils; Year 4 pupils learn recorder with progression available.
 Sport includes football, netball, and inter-school matches, with Sainsbury School Games Gold status.
 A partnership with St Charles School in Kenya brings global perspective to the curriculum.